Proverbs starting with letter S

 Sweet are the use of adversity

 Misfortunes can sometimes be a blessing in disguise.
-In Shakespeare's As You Like It, the exiled duke in he forest of Arden finds he has much to be thankful for.
-Sweet are the uses of...
+In Shakespeare's As You Like It, the exiled duke in he forest of Arden finds he has much to...
 Read more →

 The sun is never the worse for shining on a dunghill